Thermography Screening For Breast Health

 Thermography involves fascinating technology.
 It is a physiologic test measuring heat levels in the tissue.
-The room is cooled to 61 degrees to normalize skin surface temperature and the patient acclimates over a ten-minute period.
-This ensures a uniform test.
 Interpreting a thermogram requires a complex computerized system, which measures heat in the breast by analyzing images taken by a state-of-the-art medical infrared camera.

 Humans are heat generators and most of the heat produced is normal.
-A thermogram detects abnormal heat in the breast tissue, angiogenesis or new blood vessel formation, necessary to sustain the growth of a tumor.
-This is one of the earliest signs that a breast cancer may be forming.
+A thermogram detects abnormal heat in the breast tissue, (angiogenesis, or new blood vessel formation, necessary to sustain the growth of a tumor), which is one of the earliest signs that a breast cancer may be forming.

 Mammogram is an X-ray (radiation) and a structural test.
 It detects micro-calcifications and masses in breast tissue, which may or may not be benign.
 Unfortunately, cancer has already formed and been present in the breast for some time before detection by mammogram is possible.